tomsoderlund/nextjs-pwa-firebase-boilerplate/README.md

 ### Change app name

-Do search/replace for "nextjs-pwa-firebase-boilerplate" to something else.
+Do search/replace for “nextjs-pwa-firebase-boilerplate” to something else.

 Change name in `public/manifest.json`